 Sometimes, you want a no-nonsense piece of baby kit with no fiddly extras.
 The Nuby Electric Bottle & Food Warmer is exactly that.
 It’s a compact bottle and food warmer that heats both breast milk and baby food safely, including from frozen.
-It fits a range of baby bottles and baby food jars, and heats the contents within three minutes.
+It fits a range of baby bottles and baby food jars.
+It heats the contents within three minutes.
 It has a lift-out basket so you can retrieve your bottle or jar without touching the hot water.
-Additionally, it comes with an adapter ring which fits most baby bottles and brands of baby food.
+Additionally, it comes with an adapter ring that fits most baby bottles and brands of baby food.

 “I am impressed by how easy this is to set up, and by how little space it takes up,” says Nansi Hitchman, mum to Jesse, 12 months.
 “Babies come with so much kit, as everyone knows, and I’m glad this isn’t yet another giant item on my countertop.”

 Nansi found this bottle warmer particularly easy to use – a real plus for parents who dislike fiddly gadgets.
 “You can set it up in seconds and there’s no need to learn how to navigate a control screen or complex settings – you just press one button and it gets going.
 However, you do need to keep the booklet handy so that you know how much water to add to achieve the correct temperature.”

 Overall, this is a basic bottle-warmer that’s quick and easy to operate.
 It’s a good choice if you have limited worktop space in the kitchen.
 It’s brilliant value for money, and ideal if you’re on a budget or don’t want to spend over the odds on a bottle warmer that you’ll only use occasionally.

 Star rating: ⭐⭐⭐⭐ | Dimensions: 18.5 x 13.5 x 18.5 cm | Weighs: 940g

 ✅ Fits most brands of bottles and baby food